 MIT Sloan: Employment and Career Outcomes

-MIT Sloan is perhaps known for its emphasis on technology.
+MIT Sloan is perhaps best known for its emphasis on technology.
 However, almost 32% of its class took consulting jobs.
 This is slightly greater than 29.4% of graduates taking up jobs in the Technology industry.

 Top employers of the 2018 MBA class of MIT Sloan in different industries are: